ctm/yld/src/running/past/big_cottonwood_marathon_2022.md

 The injury to my left knee was minor, but sufficiently uncomfortable that I used ibuprofen for several days after the fall.
 I fell on September 10th and the last time I used ibuprofen for my knee was midnight between the 16th and 17th.
-The scab on my knee still wasn't completely gone by October 13th (the date I'm adding this aftermath section), almost five weeks after the fall.
+The scab on my knee finally came off on October 13th, almost five weeks after the fall.
 Normally my scabs go away in two weeks.

 Luckily, it was an injury to the outside of my knee and not anything internal to my knee itself.
 Although I didn't do a big hike a week